revenol/WPMEC/README.md

-## requirement
+## requirement packages

-Tensorflow
+- Tensorflow

+- numpy

+- scipy

 ## how it works

-run the file, demo.py
+run the file, main.py